Ipswich Town boss Mick McCarthy expects Aaron Cresswell interest

 "I believe there was interest in him last year.
 I'm not trying to sell my players but I'd be surprised if there isn't interest in him this year."

 Cresswell arrived from Tranmere two seasons ago and has already made 92 starts for Town, cementing himself as the Portman Road side's first choice left-back.

-A Premier League club, thought to be Aston Villa, made an enquiry for the Liverpool-born player last summer following his impressive debut season in the Championship.
+A Premier League club, thought to be Aston Villa, last summer following his impressive debut season in the Championship.

 "Since November, when I arrived, he's been outstanding," added former Wolves boss McCarthy

 "He's a Premier League footballer in the making.
 He's got good pace, he's got a good left foot.
 He can defend, he can head it.
 He's not the biggest but he's a good competitor.